ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 # IANA Considerations

-The following updates have been done for the "ACE Profiles" registry for the profile with Profile ID 1 and Profile name coap_dtls:
+The following updates have been done to the "ACE Profiles" registry for the profile with a "CBOR Value" field value of 1 and "Name" of "coap_dtls":

 Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.